 - Simplified theme

 Simple, right?
 I told you it wasn’t complicated.
 Let’s jump into the tutorial.
+To see an example, check out my own LinkTree page.

-Create Your Own LinkTree in 8 Steps
+Create Your Own LinkTree Tutorial (8 Steps)

 To start, log into your website.
 For this tutorial, I’ll be showing you how I added a LinkTree page to my WordPress site.
 If you use another platform, I’ll try to link to similar resources.
 The same code will apply no matter the platform you use!